 With arugula sprouting up in my garden faster than I can caress my tomato plants (who apparently like that sort of thing) this salad has become a faithful and fast dinner these days.
 With a supply of candied walnuts and a block of stinky cheese, the sixth taste, “umami” is never too far away to meet a craving that goes beyond the everyday.
 And even better, some health gurus claim that the more tastes you can meet in one meal, the more likely you are to feel satisfied.

 Take this salad, one of my favorites.
 Sure it’s a little salty, a little bitter, and a little sweet.
 But its main star power is in its combination of big, bold flavors I have trouble describing the marriage of.
 So umami it is.
-Peppery, nutty, hearty deliciousness that is perfect for these hot summer days when we live on salad and then listen to our bodies thank us profusely.
+Peppery, nutty, hearty deliciousness that is perfect for these hot summer days when we live on salad.

 Arugula Salad with Blue Cheese and Candied Pecans